 The Samsung Galaxy Note 8 Oreo update is picking up speed which means it’s time to decide if you should install the upgrade when it arrives or wait a few days (or longer) to make the transition.

-The update is rolling out to Galaxy Note 8 owners in Europe and Asia and it’s also rolling out to Galaxy Note 8 users on AT&T, Sprint, T-Mobile, and Verizon.
+The update is still rolling out to Galaxy Note 8 owners in Europe and Asia and it’s available to Galaxy Note 8 users on AT&T, Sprint, T-Mobile, and Verizon.
 We expect more Galaxy Note 8 Oreo updates to roll out as the weeks go on.

 If you’ve been following the Galaxy Note 8 update’s path to release you’re probably aware of its size.
 Samsung’s version of Android 8.0 Oreo comes with many of Google’s base-level changes and it also brings a brand new user interface Samsung’s dubbed Experience 9.0.

 The Galaxy Note 8’s Android 8.0 update is loaded up with new features, enhancements, tweaks, bug fixes, and patches.
-Oddly enough, it doesn’t appear to have any major upgrades for the company’s S Pen stylus.
+Oddly enough, it doesn’t have any major upgrades for the company’s S Pen stylus.

 The Samsung Galaxy Note 8 Oreo update is a major release and an operating system change can have a significant impact on your phone’s performance.
 While some of you might notice a performance bump, others might encounter bugs and/or performance problems.

 The list of Samsung Galaxy Note 8 Oreo problems includes severe battery drain, issues with connectivity including Bluetooth and GPS, issues with apps, lag, and lock-ups.
 Some users have been forced to factory reset their device in order to fix their issues.